colorstackatuw/ColorStack-Discord-Bot/DOCUMENTATION.md

 Retrieve the commit changes that make additions to the Markdown files.

-## InternshipUtilities
+## JobUtilities

 This class scrapes the GitHub repositories, processes the opportunities, and posts the opportunities in the Discord server every 60 seconds.

-### InternshipUtilities Constructor
+### JobUtilities Constructor

-This method initializes the InternshipUtilities class with the specified GitHub repository and the Discord bot.
+This method initializes the JobUtilities class with the specified GitHub repository and the Discord bot.

 | Parameter | Description                             |
 | --------- | --------------------------------------- |